· Compliance · 11 min read

 What Inspectors Look For: The 90-Day Audit Checklist

 Understanding what triggers a citation during an EPA or state inspection is the most practical preparation an EHS team can do.
-Inspectors follow structured inspection protocols, and the 90-day rule is always on the checklist.
+Inspectors follow structured inspection protocols, and accumulation-time compliance is a routine checklist item for LQG facilities.

 Top Inspection Targets: